kodecocodes/SC_NaeemShaikh/For Instructor/Alamofire-UploadingFiles/script.md

 ## Screencast Description

-Uploading files using **Alamofire**, a very popular Swift-based HTTP networking library for iOS, macOS, watchOS and tvOS.
+**Alamofire** is a popular Swift-based HTTP networking library and in the screencast you'll learn how to use it to upload files.

 ## Language, Editor and Platform versions used in this screencast: